HomeLatest NewsGovTechIndia to get world's biggest face recognition system

 Advertisement

-According to NCRB, the Automated Facial Recognition System (AFRS) to be implemented that would help in automatic identification and verification of persons from digital images, photos, digital sketches, video frames and video sources by comparison of selected facial features of the image from an already existing image database.
+According to NCRB, the Automated Facial Recognition System (AFRS) to be implemented that would help in automatic identification and verification of persons from images, photos, digital sketches, video frames and video sources by comparison of selected facial features of the image from an already existing image database.

-“A facial recognition system is a great investigation enhancer for identification of: criminals, missing children/persons, unidentified dead bodies and unknown traced children/persons. can provide investigating officers of the civil police with the required tools, technology, and information,” said NCRB.
+“A facial recognition system is a great investigation enhancer for identification of: criminals, missing children/persons, unidentified dead bodies and unknown traced children/persons.
+It can provide investigating officers of the civil police with the required tools, technology, and information,” said NCRB.

 Get the day's headlines from Tech Observer straight in your inbox